UCAS code: F104

 - IB: 32 points with 555 at HL.

 The grades used to meet our entry requirements must include:

-- SQA: Highers: Mathematics at A and Chemistry at B. Advanced Higher Mathematics and Chemistry are recommended.
+- SQA: Highers: Mathematics at A and Chemistry at B. Higher Applications of Mathematics is not accepted in place of Higher Mathematics.
+Advanced Higher Mathematics and Chemistry are recommended.
 National 5s: English at C.

 - A Levels: Chemistry and Mathematics at B. GCSEs: English at C or 4.

 - IB: HL: Chemistry and Mathematics (from 2021, Mathematics: Analysis and approaches only) at 5.
 SL: English at 5 and Mathematics (from 2021, Mathematics: Analysis and approaches only) at 6 (if not at HL).